 The centre also monitors the progress made in the implementation of the principles of 3Rs in Switzerland.
 Finally, it offers its services to authorities, teaching bodies and any other interested parties willing to gain additional information on the principles of 3Rs and on alternative methods to animal experimentation.

 The Swiss 3RCC promotes research through regular calls for research projects.
-A first call for grant proposals will be launched on 22 November 2018.
+A first call for grant proposals was launched on 22 November 2018.

-Educational programmes on the 3R principles for researchers, life science students and information materials available for teaching bodies.
+Educational programmes on the 3Rs principle for researchers, life science students and information materials available for teaching bodies.

 3RCC activities related to alternative methods to animal experimentation.